-Our horse head craft is one of my favorite cowboy crafts for kids which will help you re-create your ensemble for a cowboy dress up.
+Our horse head craft is one of my favorite cowboy crafts for kids which will help you re-create your ensemble for a dress up.

 But a cowboy needs transportation.

 We’ve come up with a way to make your own horse, you just need mom’s kitchen broom and you are set to go!